 • Surprising coverage of this story on (commercial) British TV this week: www.channel4.com/news/pkk-kurdistan-workers-party-islamic-state-kurdish-spring!

 • An earlier account, albeit written in a more typically jaded American journalese, can be found in an Atlantic article from 2007: www.theatlantic.com/magazine/archive/2007/10/among-the-kurds/306448/

 • A more in-depth, richly detailed account, tracing many [...]

 An article from the Winter 2014 issue of the journal New Politics, based on a presentation at the 2013 Left Forum in New York City.
 Tokar examines the political and ideological origins of “market-oriented” approaches that aim to substitute permit-trading regimes for environmental regulation:

 The theoretical origins of carbon trading go back to the early 1960s, when corporate managers were just beginning to consider the consequences of pollution and resource depletion.
-Since the work of Arthur Pigou at the University [...]
+Since the work of Arthur Pigou at [...]

 From Antigone in Thessaloniki, Greece, titled Klimatiké Dikaosyni.
 Translated by ISE alum, Stavros Karageorgakis, with editorial support from Alexandros Georgopoulos and Eliza Kolovou.
 More information will soon be online at http://www.antigone.gr.
 The original edition of my book, Toward Climate Justice: Perspectives on the Climate Crisis and Social Change, published by Communalism/New Compass Press, is still available in the US from AK Press.